mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ### resourceLink

-If a content references a resource, this controls how the resource is referenced in the markdown file after output.
+Controls how to reference resources in the markdown file after output.
 By default, it outputs the relative path of the resource file.

-For example, if the markdown file output is _/posts/dev/web/vscode-plugin.md_ and references the resource _/resources/vscode.png_:
+For example, if the markdown file output from the content is _/posts/dev/web/vscode-plugin.md_ and the resource _/resources/vscode.png_ is referenced

 ```md
 ![vscode](../../../resources/vscode.png)